veepee-oss/Vp.FSharp.Sql/README.md

 /// Create and commit an automatically generated transaction with the given connection and transaction body.
-/// This function runs synchronously. let defaultCommitSync connection body = Transaction.defaultNotCommitSync connection beginTransaction body
+/// This function runs synchronously. let defaultCommitSync connection body = Transaction.defaultCommitSync connection beginTransaction body

 /// Create and do not commit an automatically generated transaction with the given connection and transaction body.
 /// This function runs asynchronously. let defaultNotCommit connection body = Transaction.defaultNotCommit connection beginTransactionAsync body

 /// Create and do not commit an automatically generated transaction with the given connection and transaction body.
-/// This function runs asynchronously. let defaultNotCommitSync connection body = Transaction.defaultNotCommitSync connection beginTransaction body
+/// This function runs synchronously. let defaultNotCommitSync connection body = Transaction.defaultNotCommitSync connection beginTransaction body

 /// Create and commit an automatically generated transaction with the given connection and transaction body.